nwithan8/plex-prerolls/README.md

 ### Path Globbing

-**NOTE**: This feature will only work if you are running the script/Docker container on the same machine as your Plex server.
+**NOTE**: This feature will only work if you are running the Docker container on the same machine as your Plex server.

 Instead of listing out each individual preroll file, you can use glob (wildcard) patterns to match multiple files in a